-- 1. Advise the chapter Crown (or other members of the Empire), as requested, concerning: - The accomplishments of members of the Adrian Empire - Policies and procedures for the Office (as directed by the Imperial Minister of Rolls) - 2.
+- 1. Advise the chapter Crown (or other members of the Empire), as requested, concerning: - a.
+The accomplishments of members of the Adrian Empire - b.
+Policies and procedures for the Office (as directed by the Imperial Minister of Rolls) - 2.
 Perform audits of accomplishments towards 1st and 2nd level knighthoods and send these audits to Imperial Rolls Minister after their Knighting has been done, to be recorded.
 Also assist the Imperial Office with audits of accomplishments towards 3rd level knighthoods.
-See VI.
-Audits on page 20.
-I have included this because until all levels have been verified and recorded they are not official.
-If the audit is sent in to be verified and recorded after each knighthood has been taken, any mistakes can be taken care of while it is still easy to track, and therefore can be corrected right away before the next knight hood is held up.
-This takes away getting to the 3rd level and finding out mistakes were made at the first level and now finding there is no one to verify you got that point. (see below) - 3.
-Provide as requested or needed (if you know that they need it, don't wait for them to ask; just send it to them) by the Crown or Chancellor: - Activity standings for estates-holders - Advancements that would affect the chapter's Estates - 4.
-At every sanctioned event: - Ensure that a chapter minister or deputy shall be present to oversee and collect rolls records (sign-in sheets, list trees, etc.) - Oversee the List Keepers and assist when needed
+(See: VI.
+Audits.) - 3.
+Provide as requested or needed (if you know that they need it, don't wait for them to ask; just send it to them) by the Crown or Chancellor: - a.
+Activity standings for estates-holders - b.
+Advancements that would affect the chapter's Estates - 4.
+At every sanctioned event: - a.
+Ensure that a chapter minister or deputy shall be present to oversee and collect rolls records (sign-in sheets, list trees, etc.) - b.
+Oversee the List Keepers and assist when needed

-- 5. On a monthly basis: - Collect all chapter rolls physical records - Create/Update on-line Rolls and Lists records for your chapter if applicable.
-See V.A.1.
-On-Line Reporting on page 18. - File copies of the records in the chapter archive and submit original records to the Imperial Minister or designated Imperial Deputy with your report See V.A.2.
-Physical Reporting (Sending in the Paperwork) on page 18. - Cause to be published a list of chapter advancements (e.g. Knightings) for members of the chartered chapter - 6.
-At the end of your position as minister: - Provide all materials to your Crown, the incoming Crown, or the incoming Minister of Rolls as directed by your Crown - Ensure that the incoming Minister of Rolls is trained in the policies, procedures, and the online data entry processes where applicable. - Notify the Imperial Rolls Minister of changes in the Local Rolls Minister.
-I have added this because Crowns often forget to let the Imperial Minister know who is their new minister.
+- 5. On a monthly basis: - a.
+Collect all chapter rolls physical records - b.
+Create/Update on-line Rolls and Lists records for your chapter if applicable.
+(See: V.A.1.
+On-Line Reporting.) - c.
+File copies of the records in the chapter archive and submit original records to the Imperial Minister or designated Imperial Deputy with your report.
+(See: V.A.2.
+Physical Reporting (Sending in the Paperwork).) - d.
+Cause to be published a list of chapter advancements (e.g. Knightings) for members of the chartered chapter - 6.
+At the end of your position as minister: - a.
+Provide all materials to your Crown, the incoming Crown, or the incoming Minister of Rolls as directed by your Crown - b.
+Ensure that the incoming Minister of Rolls is trained in the policies, procedures, and the on- line data entry processes where applicable. - c.
+Notify the Imperial Rolls Minister of changes in the Local Rolls Minister office.